FOR MORE INFORMATION, CONTACT:

 Heather Reed, LASP EMM media coordinator

-- The Emirates Mars Mission will enter into orbit around Mars on February 9, 2021 at 8:41 a.m.
-MST.
+- The Emirates Mars Mission successfully entered orbit around Mars on February 9, 2021.

 - The mission, the first interplanetary exploration undertaken by an Arab nation, will spend one Martian Year (about two Earth years) orbiting around the red planet gathering crucial scientific data on its atmosphere.